Every company has a communal intelligence of data, information, processes, resources, and more than forms its knowledge base.

 As your company grows, your employees need a space to link with each other and with details that allow them to perform their tasks productively.
 Information that is completely available helps your team make more informed decisions.

-The typical examples of these are customer support can fix easily, advertising can create more reliable content, insights teams can distribute their research more efficiently, and sales can close deals in a fast and easy way.
+The typical examples are that customer support can fix quickly, advertising can create more reliable content, insights teams can distribute their research more efficiently, and sales can close deals quickly and easily.

-The key to producing the knowledge that spreads across your business completely available to your staff is to put in an online knowledge base.
+The key to producing the knowledge that spreads across your business utterly available to your staff is to put in an online knowledge base.

 - Real-time updates